|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Don’t peel, but wash, core and quarter apples.
+Don’t peel, but wash, core, and quarter the apples.
 Put in the crock pot.
-Stir in cider.
+Stir in cider or juice.

 Cover and cook on low for 10 to 18 hours (or high for 2 to 4 hours).

 Put soft fruit in a food mill to remove skins.
 Measure fruit back into the crock pot.
 For each pint (2 cups) of fruit, add 1 cup sugar, 1 teaspoon cinnamon, 1/2 teaspoon allspice, 1/2 teaspoon ground cloves, and 1/2 teaspoon freshly grated nutmeg.

 Stir well.
 Cover and cook on high for 6 to 8 hours.
 Stir every 2 hours.

 Remove cover after 3 hours to allow fruit and juice to cook down.